-The pine cones are the reason why many animals use coniferous forests as their home.
+The pine cones are why many animals use coniferous forests as their home.
 The rich supply of seeds is essential for many species.
 Great spotter woodpeckers have adopted a mechanism to get the seeds out.
 Woodpeckers have been seen to lodge the cones into the bark of pine trees.
 They then hammer away at the cones with their beaks to get to the seeds inside.

 Squirrels also like the seeds from pine cones and can be seen devouring the seeds from many cones in one session.
 Squirrels also use the upper branches to nest, with their drey built out of twigs.

 Commercial forestry has allowed fast-growing conifers to grow in many parts of the country, with spruce, pine, and fir being used.
 These trees are cut down after 50-60 years to provide an excellent, high-quality timber source.

 Although these forests are planted, they are essential for allowing many wildlife types to live in their natural environment.
-These human-made forests are usually only made up of one type of tree, which means that the biodiversity, the variety of life in that habitat can be extremely low.
+These human-made forests are usually only made up of one kind of tree, which means that the biodiversity and the variety of life in that habitat can be extremely low.

-Due to the low diversity, it would seem to be a bad place to find many different wildlife species, but commercial forests change all the time.
-Commercial forests generally have different areas that are at separate stages.
+Due to the low diversity, it would seem the wrong place to find many different wildlife species, but commercial forests change all the time.
+Commercial forests generally have other areas that are at separate stages.
 Therefore, one forest could have different areas made up of newly planted areas, areas with small, young trees, and trees in their later stages.

 In managed plantations, the trees will be thinned on occasion.
 This allows the remaining trees to grow taller and straighter.
-You may have seen forests that are filled with very tall, straight trees, with no greenery except at the top.
+You may have seen forests filled with very tall, straight trees, with no greenery except at the top.
 The shade from the canopy stops side branches from growing, which break off due to rot.